Penetration Testing

 Renaming Workspace

 Earlier we learnt about creating a workspace but in case you require to rename a Workspace to provide better management it is possible with the help of the -r option.
 We first use the workspace command to list the various workspace.
-We see that there are three workspaces namely default, pentest and ignite.
+As we see that there are three workspaces namely default, pentest and ignite.
 We will use the -r option to rename the pentest workspace to raj.
 And we can see that we were able to change the name of the said workspace.

-workspace workspace -r pentest raj workspace
+workspace -r pentest raj

 Deleting a Workspace